 Jenna Bush Hager Shares Emotional Post Mourning Her "Gampy"

-Late last night the news broke that George Herbert Walker Bush has died at the age of 94.
-As the nation wakes up to the sad news today and begins to mourn this great American hero, the Bush family is waking up missing a beloved father and grandfather.
+On November 30th, 2018 George Herbert Walker Bush died at the age of 94.
+As the nation continues to mourn this great American hero, the Bush family misses a beloved father and grandfather every day.

 Jenna shares in the caption that this cartoon brought her "such comfort" on this Saturday morning that she is waking up grieving her Gampy.
 She continued, "I had the opportunity to talk with my grandpa about the afterlife.
 This is what he said: He answered without any hesitation.
 ‘Yes, I think about it.
 I used to be afraid.
 I used to be scared of dying.
 I used to worry about death.
 But now in some ways I look forward to it.'"

 Jenna shared that this admission made her cry but through her tears she managed to ask him why, what did he look forward to?

 "And he said, ‘Well, when I die, I'm going to be reunited with these people that I've lost.'
 And I asked who he hoped to see.
 He replied, I hope to see Robin, and I hope to see my mom.
 I haven't yet figured it out if it will be Robin as the three-year-old that she was, this kind of chubby, vivacious child or if she'll come as a middle-aged woman, an older woman.
 And then he said, ‘I hope she's the three-year-old.'"

 The grieving granddaughter completed her post with sharing a phrase her Gampy had said to his precious baby girl who lost her fight and that he continued to say to all of his children, grandchildren, and great grandchildren, "forever knitting Robin's voice into the tightly woven fabric of our family: ‘I love you more than the tongue can tell.'"